naborlozada/Sequenzanalyse-und-Genomik-Leipzig/README.md

     * PLOTS: two dot-plot examples of Genomic signatures based on the 'codonw' estimation.

+### CREDITS:
+The "Sequenzanalyse-und-Genomik" course was taking place at the University of Leizpig (Germany), and was coordinated by Stephan Bernhart, Zasha Weinberg, and Sonja Prohaska.
+Additional support was provided from: Ada Andrades, Alexander Holzenleiter, Franziska Reinhardt, Jessica Huebner, and Johanna Dobbriner.

 ### DISTRIBUTION

-/// Alejandro Nabor Lozada Chavez ///

 This information is free.
-You can redistribute it and/or modify for educational or recreational purpose.
+You can redistribute it and/or used for educational or recreational purpose.

-PERL and R scripts: This resource can be distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+PERL and R scripts: This resource can be distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+These scripts can be redistribute it and/or used and/or modified for educational or recreational purpose.

+			---   Alejandro Nabor Lozada Chavez   ---